achieven/jobber/docs/architecture/architecture.md

 - **DB Memory overhead vs. Resource utilization trade-off**:
     - Plain text keys instead of slow-hashes which take expensive CPU cores
     - Fast-hashes will cause fast-hash collisions, allowing false-positive cache-hits, causing data inconsistency
+    - Batching slow-hash (either in-service or exported to external) is somewhat possible, because while it does increase the window for redundant calls, the nature of the events is frequent, yet short
 - **Redundancy accepted**: Cache misses may cause redundant OpenAI calls and database upserts

 ### Statistics & Analytics